 Correspondent to that the followers of all the India-born religions and sects are included in the Hindutva fold.
 But it excludes those who belong to foreign-born faiths like Islam, Christianity, Judaism, and Zoroastrianism.

 Hindutva tries to portray itself as a cultural and nationalistic conception to mark itself as India’s identity.
 Still, it does not assume a theological categorization.
 In its expansive role, Hindutva believes in the existence of a collective Hindu culture or way of life which is also being shared and practiced by compatible non-Hindu communities.
-In social environs, Hindutva is everything which is Indic.
+In social environs, Hindutva is everything that is Indic.

 Savarkar explicitly proclaimed, “Hindutva is not a word but a history.
 Not only the spiritual or religious history of our people as at times it is mistaken to be by being confounded with the other cognate term Hinduism, but history in full”.